MLi1104/Posenet-Posture-Correction/README.md

 Let's get started!

+### Setting up Jetson Nano

+1. Make sure your Jetson Nano board is set up and ready to operate in headless mode.
+For further instructions, visit Nvidia's helpful Github page [here](https://github.com/dusty-nv/jetson-inferencel).
+2. ssh into your nano with `ssh <username>@<IP Address>` and password.
+3. Next, create a project directory and name it something useful with `mkdir <directory name>`

 ### Making the Dataset

-A very basic working dataset is given to you.
+A very basic working dataset is provided.
 Though it works, having a larger dataset would be much better for accuracy.
 If you wish to retrain resnet-18 on a bigger dataset, feel free to follow these steps.

 In a convenient spot on your host machine, amass as many pictures as you can of different seating postures.
 I used the following conventions for my pictures but if you can do something different: